-- 38. If the Policy is adopted, the City and Council will be provided with guidance in the provision of public art in development proposals. - 39.
+- 40. If the Policy is adopted, the City and Council will be provided with guidance in the provision of public art in development proposals. - 41.
 Local artists may have greater opportunity to showcase their artwork through development proposals to the community.

-- 40. Public art can encourage economic activity by providing a focal point and enhancing the way in which residents, employers and investors engage with a place. - 41.
-The implementation of the Policy will have financial impacts to developments over \$500,000 or one million dollars depending on the determination of Council.
+- 42. Public art can encourage economic activity by providing a focal point and enhancing the way in which residents, employers and investors engage with a place. - 43.
+The implementation of the Policy will have financial impacts to developments over one million dollars.

-42. Public art can decorate and enhance the natural environment of a public space.
+44. Public art can decorate and enhance the natural environment of a public space.

-43. Risk: The Policy is not adopted resulting in the City not having a formal process or approach to the provision of public art for developments.
+45. Risk: The Policy is not adopted resulting in the City not having a formal process or approach to the provision of public art for developments.

 Likelihood Consequence Rating

 Unlikely Moderate Low

-4 /6
+Action/Strategy